-The design uses two ferrite toroid transformers in a balanced circuit to establish voltages corresponding to forward and reflected power.
+The directional coupler uses two ferrite toroid transformers in a balanced circuit to establish voltages corresponding to forward and reflected power.
 Directivity is at least 45dB over the broadcast frequency range.
 The circuit provides excellent phase accuracy with minimal insertion effect.
 The couplers have been tested at 100 watts, and the design power capability is at least 500 watts.
 The circuit is durable enough for measurements in systems with significant power induced by nearby radio stations without damage.

 The ferrite toroid rings are mounted in rectangular holes in heavy gauge G-10 (Garolite), with epoxy on both sides.
 Non-inductive precision resistors are used in the voltage addition/subtraction section of the circuit.
-The enclosure is cast aluminum, and the label is engraved anodized aluminum.

 The coupler design has been tested for accurate impedance measurements from 200 KHz to 12 MHz.
 A print of extensive test data is included with the coupler.
 This information is also available here.

-12dB Power Attenuator
+12dB RF Attenuator

 The attenuator has been tested up to 100 watts into each end, although this would cause too much heat for continuous operation.
 Except in the most adverse conditions, power induced in the tower(s) will be less than 100 watts into 50 ohms, and it is not always necessary to operate the power amplifier at 100 watts; some engineers using the power network analyzer system employ amplifiers with 10-25 watts output, which is sufficient for most situations.